hamzaahsan06/Library-Resource-Management-Software/readme.md

 ## ⚠️ What Doesn't Work / Known Limitations

-- The `updateResource()` function in `Admin.cpp` collects new values from input but does not apply them to the resource object — the setters are never called, so edits don't actually persist.
 - The project is **Windows-only** due to `conio.h` usage.
 It will not compile or run on Linux or macOS without modifications.
 - There is no input validation on username uniqueness during registration — two users can be registered with the same username.
 - The `generateNewUserID()` and `generateNewResourceID()` functions read directly from the CSV file path `../database/...`, which may fail depending on where the executable is run from.